Ozothamnus leptophyllus: Habitat

 The habitat of Ozothamnus leptophyllus is coastal to subalpine shrubland and scrub.
-It is present in open areas such as erosion gutters or avalanche chutes, and most thrives in land where the ground cover has been removed.
-It is able to adapt to a variety of different habitats, allowing it to be a common plant in New Zealand, especially in open areas.
+It is present in open areas such as erosion gutters or avalanche chutes, and thrives most in land where the ground cover has been removed.
+It adapts to a variety of habitats, and thus is a common plant in New Zealand, especially in open areas.

 Ecology

 Phenology

 The period of flowering for Ozothamnus leptophyllus is commonly described between December and March, though Allan puts the timing between November and February, with the fruits typically appearing soon after this and staying until April.
 Seed ripening typically begins in late January, reaching its peak in March, and it is during this month that a vast majority of the seed are dispersed with the help of wind.
 The branches of the Ozothamnus leptophyllus are marked with growth rings, allowing scientists to note the age of the plant; however, these only become evident until the branches reach an estimated age of eight years.